Rural Social Scheme

 Introduction

-The Department of Social Protection (DSP) has overall responsibility for policy in relation to the Rural Social Scheme, including eligibility criteria.
-The Department monitors the implementation of the RSS and supports the various bodies that manage the RSS locally.
-The Department may also inspect any Scheme and visit projects.
-At a local level, the Scheme is managed by implementing bodies such as local development companies and in the Gaeltacht areas, by Údarás na Gaeltachta.
+The Department may also inspect any scheme and visit projects.
+At a local level, RSS is managed by implementing bodies such as local development companies and in the Gaeltacht areas, by Údarás na Gaeltachta.

 • Village and countryside enhancement projects